plone/documentation/docs/backend/behaviors.md

 </object>
 ```

-After you apply the profile (or uninstall and install the custom add-on), the behavior is available on the Event content type.
+After you apply the profile (or uninstall and install the custom add-on), the behavior is effective on the Event content type.

 ## Custom behaviors